-- a.
-You are a registered pharmacist. - b.
-You are a registered pharmacist, and you are a director of a corporate body which carries on a registered retail pharmacy business; or - c.
-You are a registered pharmacist, and you are a shareholder in a corporate body which carries on a registered retail pharmacy business; or - d.
-You are a registered pharmacist and a sole trader of a registered retail pharmacy business.
+- b.
+You are a director of a corporate body which carries on a registered retail pharmacy business; or - c.
+You are a shareholder in a corporate body which carries on a registered retail pharmacy business; or - d.
+You are a sole trader of a registered retail pharmacy business e.
+You can demonstrate the competencies required as set out in Appendix 2.